 Second, the radio industry can demonstrate to the automotive industry that radio provides a quality in-dash experience.
 The way radio is presented in the car makes a statement to the automotive industry at all levels.
 For example, at the local level, when an auto dealership salesperson or trainer is showcasing a new car to a potential customer, the entertainment system is always demonstrated, usually to show off the best-looking content.
 By enhancing the way that radio is displayed, the likelihood of being a part of that demonstration will be increased.
+Automakers invest considerable effort and resources into developing state-of-the-art in-vehicle infotainment systems and it's important for broadcasters to recognize this and make sure they take advantage of these supported features.

 NAB has long-term goals relating to radio's future in the car and the radio industry's relationship with the auto industry.
-In the short term, an industry-wide effort to improve the ways in which radio is displayed in fully-equipped recent model-year and new vehicles as well as in older cars and trucks is an important initiative that can benefit broadcasters in myriad ways.
+In the short term, an industry-wide effort to improve the ways in which radio is displayed in fully-equipped recent model-year and new vehicles, as well as in older cars and trucks, is an important initiative that can benefit broadcasters in myriad ways.

-Thus, the goals of this project are to improve the consistency and quality of the metadata - textual information such as song title and artist or format type - fed into in-car radio receivers, and establish best practices for the way it is displayed, while having the most positive achievable impact.
-It is noted that given the extraordinary number of radio receivers and displays in automobiles, some which have been in service for a few decades, the goal of reaching a 100 percent solution is unlikely.
+Thus, the goals of this project are to improve the consistency and quality of the textual metadata - information such as song title and artist or format type - fed into in-car radio receivers and establish best practices for the way it is displayed to achieve the most positive impact.
+It is noted that given the extraordinary number of radio receivers and displays in automobiles, some which have been in service for a few decades, the goal of reaching a 100% solution is unlikely.
 When developing best practices, our intent is not to disenfranchise listeners with older vehicles.